cloudfoundry/stratos/website/docs/guides/contribution/issue_template.md

 ### Actual behaviour

-### Steps to reproduce the behaviour
+### Steps to reproduce the behavior

 ### Log output covering before error and any error statements
 ```
-Insert your log here
+Insert log hereCopy
 ```